นโยบายการต่อต้านการทุจริตคอร์รัปชั่น (Anti-Corruption Policy)

 Companies cannot avoid liability by using a third party to give or receive a bribe.
 A third party includes, but is not limited to consultants, agents, representatives, subcontractors and subadvisors.

-We must clearly convey to third parties representing the Company that we expect them to comply with our Bribery and Corruption Policy.
+We must clearly convey to third parties representing the Company that we expect them to comply with our Anti Bribery and Corruption Policy.
 In some jurisdictions, the Company can be convicted of a criminal offense if it fails to prevent bribery carried out on its behalf by a third party even if no one in the Company had actual knowledge of the bribe.

 • Due diligence should be performed to ensure that the third party is a bona fide and legitimate entity; is qualified to perform services for which it will be retained; and maintains standards consistent with the legal, regulatory, ethical and reputational standards of the Company.